Site icon Onomichi

 Hiroshima-style Okonomiyaki

-This is arguably Hiroshima’s most famous dish, and it’s distinct from its Osaka counterpart.
+This is arguably the most famous local dish, and it’s distinct from its Osaka counterpart.
 While Osaka-style okonomiyaki mixes all ingredients, Hiroshima-style is layered.
 Typically, it starts with a thin crêpe, piled high with cabbage, bean sprouts, pork, and often noodles (soba or udon).
 It’s then topped with egg and a generous drizzle of savory okonomiyaki sauce.

 Don’t be shy to try a few different stalls to find your favorite – each chef has their secret technique.